 Rihanna, Megan Fox & More Sexy As Hell Celebs Who Own To Die For Lingerie Lines

 Rihanna just dropped her new lingerie line Savage X Fenty and it’s KILLER.
 But RiRi isn’t the only sexy star with an intimates collection.
-See more celebs who have their own underwear brands!
+See Megan Fox and more celebs who have their own underwear brands!

 Rihanna has already proven that she’s a genius business woman with her inclusive makeup brand Fenty Beauty and her foray into fashion with her Puma collaboration.
 Now, she’s forged ahead into a new market: lingerie.
 With the May 11 launch of Savage X Fenty, RiRi once again enticed fans to open their wallets and shop a line made with various body shapes and skin tones in mind.
 But the “Wild Thoughts” hitmaker isn’t the first celeb to branch out into Victoria’s Secret’s territory.
 Heidi Klum, Britney Spears, Megan Fox, and more stars have their own intimates collections.